skip to Main Content

 Infoblox offers an extensive portfolio of Technical Training to help its customers get the optimal advantage from their Infoblox solutions, and Adobe has taken full advantage of it.
 In all, ten people from Adobe have taken the Technical Training courses with Infoblox, ranging from the NIOS Configuration Class to the Advanced Administration Class.
 “The Infoblox training classes give my team the necessary skills and fundamentals needed to effectively manage our DDI infrastructure,” says Sandhu.
 “But more than that, because the courses are taught by former field engineers, they learn real techniques and strategies from experienced Infoblox experts—this has proven to be invaluable.”

-Asked about measureable results, the first thing Sandhu mentions is how much Infoblox has relieved the burden on his staff.
-“One of the gains,” he says, “is that the entire Adobe global footprint is supported by 1.5 FTE.
-Brent is devoted 100 percent of the time to this service, and then I have another engineer in Bucharest who spends close to 50 percent of his time supporting the DDI environment, and the other time is spent on other network tasks.
+When asked about measurable results, the first thing Sandhu mentions is how much Infoblox has relieved the burden on his staff.
+The entire Adobe global footprint is supported by 1.5 FTE, Brent.
+“He is devoted 100 percent of the time to this service,” says Sandhu.
+“And then I have another engineer in Bucharest who spends close to 50 percent of his time supporting the DDI environment, and the other time is spent on other network tasks.
 It has also given our service desk the ability to assign static IP addresses, and various teams have rights that are assigned by Brent, so they can go ahead and take certain appropriate actions such as updating their host records.
 We definitely have seen productivity gains from that.”

 Let’s talk core networking and security